Nausauket, Rhode Island: History

 The Nausauket area was originally settled by the sub-tribes of the Narragansett Indian Nation.
 The name "Nausauket" means "at the second outlet" or "between outlets" in the Narragansett language of the Narragansett people.
 The rich shellfish beds of Greenwich Bay and Apponaug Cove provided the earliest inhabitants with a plentiful food source of soft shell clams, quahogs and oysters.

 In 1642, the area was purchased from the Narragansetts by a group of Englishmen (including Samuel Gorton).
 The sale encompassed 90 square miles of land in central Rhode Island and was known as the "Shawomet Purchase."

 By the end of the 17th century, the land in Nausauket had been cultivated into farmland by European settlers.
 Taylor Farm, located on the south-western section of Nausauket, was one of the farms located there.
 On what was once Taylor Farm, just off present day Tiernan street, lies the Ambrose Taylor historical cemetery lot #106, which has 21 graves ranging from 1823 to 1907.
 Ambrose Taylor, for whom the cemetery is named, was one of the original members of the Pawtuxet Rangers.
 The farms in Nausauket were likely tenant farms, as most farms in Rhode Island operated in this manner.
 Given it's close proximity to the ocean, the sandy soil was not ideal for growing crops.
 For additional sustenance, the settlers raised cattle and other livestock.
 The salt marsh grasses surrounding Baker Creek (originally known as Weeweonk or Waw-weonke creek) were used extensively as livestock feed during the harsh winters.

-Around 1870, the area transitioned from farmland into a popular summer campground that existed until the 1910's.
+Around 1870, the area transitioned from farmland into a popular summer campground that existed until the 1910s.
 The campground provided spaces for families to pitch tents, with many using surplus army tents from the Civil War.
 Visitors to Nausauket came by steamboat or via horse-drawn station wagon from the Apponaug train station (formerly located at 3666 West Shore Road/Station Street).
 In 1885 a store was constructed at 478 Nausauket Rd to service the campground.
-It operated as Lewis Store in the 1920's, Smith's Grocery in the 1930's and 40's, then Green's Variety in the 1950's, followed by a news distributors office, eventually becoming a private residence, which still exists today.
+It operated as Lewis Store in the 1920s, Smith's Grocery in the 1930s and 40's, then Green's Variety in the 1950s, followed by a news distributors office, eventually becoming a private residence, which still exists today.